frankie567/twitterautoreplybot/README.md

 ## Warning about Twitter terms of service

 This kind of bot is **COMPLETELY FORBIDDEN** by Twitter terms of service.
-I cannot be held responsible for anything that would happen to you or your Twitter account.
+I cannot be held responsible for anything that could happen to you or your Twitter account.

 ## Installation